-- The Proposed Development would comprise the construction and installation of 35 wind turbines and associated infrastructure.
+- 1.4.1 The Proposed Development is illustrated on AI Figure 4.1 and would comprise the construction and installation of 35 wind turbines and associated infrastructure.
 25 turbines would have a blade tip height of up to 180m and a rotor diameter of up to 150m, while the other 10 would have a blade tip height of up to 156m and a rotor diameter of 136m.
 The use of two turbine heights is to accord with the surrounding topography and views.
-The project would comprise the following elements: - 35 wind turbines and associated infrastructure including foundations and hardstandings; - Construction of site entrance; - Upgrade and construction of internal tracks and passing bays; - Establishment and working of up to five borrow pits; - Construction of a temporary site compound(s); - Construction of a new on-site control building and substation; - Installation of Battery Storage System; - Decommissioning after 25 years of operation.
+The Proposed Development would comprise the following elements: - 35 wind turbines and associated infrastructure including foundations and hardstandings; - Construction of site entrance; - Upgrade and construction of internal tracks and passing bays; - Establishment and working of up to five borrow pits; - Construction of a temporary site compound; - Construction of a new on-site control building and substation; - Installation of Battery Storage System; - Decommissioning after 25 years of operation.